Lontra

 Lontra is a genus of otters from the Americas.

 Species

 These species were previously included in the genus Lutra, together with the Eurasian otter, but they have now been moved to a separate genus.

-The genus comprises four living and one known fossil species:
+The genus comprises five living and one known fossil species:

 Extant species

 Fossil Lontra remains from the Miocene of Florida (FLMNH).
 The oldest Lontra fossils known.